-Although production in the UK ceased in the 1970s, PCBs still enter the marine ecosystem through the disposal of industrial plant, emissions from old electrical equipment and from landfill sites (2).
+Although production in the UK ceased in the 1970s, PCBs still enter the marine ecosystem through the disposal of industrial plant, emissions from old electrical equipment and from landfill sites (1).

-Dry weight concentrations of ICES 7 PCBs from samples collected in 2020 are presented in Table A1.8.
-The sum of the ICES 7PCBs in the sample from station M03-2020 was 0.021 mg kg-1 which exceeded Action Level 1 (0.02 mg kg-1).
-Table A1.9 presents a comparison of mean dry weight concentrations of ICES 7 PCBs from samples collected in 2016 and 2020.
-Data on PCBs were not available for previous years.
+Dry weight concentrations of ICES 7 PCBs from samples collected in 2023 are presented in Table A1.8.
+No samples were observed to have ICES 7 PCB concentrations above Marine Scotland Action Level 1 (0.2 mg kg-1).
+Table A1.9 presents a comparison of mean dry weight concentrations of